Teemo341/BDNN/MNIST/ablation/explain.md

 ***

-* common/manual/data:
-common: the diffusion modules are initialized by default
-manual: the diffusion modules are initialized by intuition
-data: the diffusion modules are initialized by the std of drift modules

-***

 * without_OOD/with_OOD:
 <font color=red>This experiment is done by </font>
-without_OOD: donot use OOD loss
+without_OOD: do not use OOD loss
-with_OOD: add OOD noise
+with_OOD: use OOD loss

+***

+* true/pseudo:
+true: use true label and reverse loss
+pseudo: use pseudo label and donot reverse loss

 ***